EndiPermana8060/Container_Prediction/README.md

    - The final prediction was made using an ensemble technique by averaging the predictions from the three models.

 4. **Model Evaluation**:
-   - The models were evaluated using common regression metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared (R²) to determine their performance.
+   - The models were evaluated using common regression metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared (R²) to determine their performance.

 ## Results